scionproto/scion/doc/tutorials/registry.rst

 **Step 1**:

 If you don’t already have an account, then click on ‘Create an account’.
 Enter the email address and password that you wish to use as your personal login.
-You can later create other personal accounts and role profiles and assign them permissions to manage your SCION number resources and organisational details.
+You can later create other personal accounts and role profiles and assign them permissions to manage your SCION number resources and organizational details.

 .. figure:: registry/register.png
    :width: 100 %